An Educated Warm Start For Deep Image Prior-Based Micro CT Reconstruction: CT Measurement data

-In all our experiments a 2D cone-beam geometry (cf.~Figure~\ref{fig:fan_beam}) is used for modeling the forward operator.
-The scanner rotates around the object, taking projections from different source angles $\lambda$.
-Within each projection, each detector pixel (e.g.\ parameterized by $\gamma$) measures the intensity for a specific line, attenuated by the object.

-On the Lotus root, the sparse matrix provided with the dataset is employed.
-On the Walnut data, a sparse matrix resembling the 2D cone-beam projection is constructed from the ASTRA geometry provided with the dataset, by selecting a single volume slice and a suitable subset of the 3D cone-beam projection lines.
-Note that for the Walnut data the rotation axis is slightly tilted, and the resulting geometry differs from the standard 2D fan-beam setting.
-In addition, the voxels/pixels are weighted differently in the 3D vs.\ 2D projections, because in the integration of the beams for each detector ``pixel'', the contributing area/interval is spreading in two vs.\ one dimension(s) with increasing distance from the source.
-The beam density decreases antiproportionally to the squared distance vs.\ antiproportionally to the distance.
+On the Lotus root, we employ the sparse matrix provided with the dataset.
+For the 2D Walnut setting, a sparse matrix resembling the 2D cone-beam projection is constructed from the ASTRA geometry, by selecting a single volume slice, and a suitable subset of the 3D cone-beam projection lines.
+This is a non-standard 2D fan-beam setting: (i) the rotation axis is slightly tilted; (ii) the voxels / pixels are weighted according to the 3D projections, which differs from the 2D projection weighting.
+Specifically, in the integration of the beams for each detector ``pixel'', the contributing area / interval is spreading in two vs.\ one dimension(s) with increasing distance from the source, so the beam density decreases antiproportionally to the squared distance vs.\ antiproportionally to the distance.
+For the 3D Walnut settings, ASTRA's direct projection routines are employed via tomosipo.
+The backward gradients are approximated by back-projection.
+The geometry definition has been adapted to match the sub-sampling applied to the volume and the measurements.